geeooff/forza-data-web/README.md

 Launch your command line to `Console` source directory.
 Then run this command:
 ```
-dotnet run -ServerIpAddress <serverIpAddress> -Port <port>
+dotnet run --server <serverIpAddress> --port <port>
 ```

-- `-ServerIpAddress` : the IP Address of your Xbox or Computer that runs the game.
+- `-s` / `--server` : the IP Address of your Xbox or Computer that runs the game.
-- `-Port` : the network port you chose in-game
+- `-p` / `--port` : the network port you chose in-game

-For example, if your Xbox or Windows Game Computer have 192.168.0.10 IP Address, and you chose 7777 network port to communicate:
+For example, if your Xbox or Windows Game Computer have 192.168.0.100 IP Address, and you chose 7777 network port to communicate:
 ```
-dotnet run -ServerIpAddress 192.168.0.10 -Port 7777
+dotnet run --server 192.168.0.100 --port 7777
 ```

 _Note_ : If you want to quit the console program, just hit `CTRL+C` or `CTRL+Break`.